-This year’s edition of the Barcelona Science & Technology Diplomacy Summer School will take place from 6th to 10th July in one of world’s innovation hotspots: Barcelona.
+This year’s edition of the Barcelona Science & Technology Diplomacy Summer School will take place from the 31st of August to the 4th of September, 2020 (NEW DATE) in one of world’s innovation hotspots: Barcelona.
 Hosted by IBEI, at Pompeu Fabra University Ciutadella Campus (UPF), the Summer School is located at the heart of Barcelona, only a 10-minute walk from the sea and the innovation district 22@.
 Lectures will be complemented by on-the-field classes and visits to international organizations, regional institutions and leading research and technology centers.

 All lectures will be taught in English.
 Courses cover, essentially, 3 main learning objectives: